lionheart/LionheartOtherAppsViewController/README.md

 ## Usage

-Integrating LionheartOtherAppsViewController into your project is straightforward.
-You just need to instantiate the view controller and present it!
+Just instantiate the view controller and present it!

 ```swift
 let controller = LionheartOtherAppsViewController(developerID=548052593)